r2devops/hub/jobs/super_linter/README.md

 ### Artifacts

-!!! warning
-    Currently, the report in merge request widget doesn't display details on issues found, they are only described in the job output log.

 We use [Junit](https://junit.org/junit5/){:target="_blank"}'s XML report to display error report directly in pipeline `Test` tab and in merge request widget.